alexfilatov/livekit-elixir-sdk/README.md

 This will compile all `.proto` files in the `proto/` directory and generate Elixir modules in `lib/livekit/proto/`.

+## Current Limitations

+This SDK currently provides approximately **60-70%** of LiveKit's full server API functionality.
+Key limitations include:

+- **Agent Features**: Basic room-level agent configuration only (no advanced dispatch service)
+- **Missing Services**: Ingress (external stream input), SIP (telephony), and Real-Time Client SDK
+- **Advanced Features**: Limited to core room management, egress, and webhook functionality

 ## Future Development Roadmap

+Priority development areas for future releases:

+1. **Ingress Service** - External stream input (RTMP, WebRTC, files)
+2. **Enhanced Agent Dispatch** - Advanced agent lifecycle management
+3. **SIP Service** - Telephony integration and PSTN connectivity
+4. **Real-Time Client SDK** - Direct participant connections and WebRTC support
+5. **Advanced Permissions** - Granular access control and specialized grants
+6. **Unified API Client** - Single entry point for all services

+For detailed implementation plans, see `docs/implementation/` directory.

-The features marked as not implemented in the feature checklist are planned for future releases of the Elixir SDK.
+The features marked as not implemented in the feature checklist are planned for future releases.
 If you need these features immediately, consider using one of the other official SDKs.

 Contributions to implement these features are welcome!
 Please see the repository for contribution guidelines.